Incorporation (business): In the United States of America

-A corporation is capable of continuing indefinitely.
-Its existence is not affected by the death of shareholders, directors, or officers of the corporation.
-Ownership in a Corp. or LLC is easily transferable to others, either in whole or in part.
 Some state laws are particularly corporate-friendly.
-For example, the transfer of ownership in a corporation incorporated in US-DE is not required to be filed or recorded.
+For example, the transfer of ownership in a corporation incorporated in Delaware is not required to be filed or recorded.

 Legal history of incorporation in the United States

 Legal opinion on corporations has evolved significantly throughout history, and Supreme Court cases provide a means to observe this evolution.
 While these cases may seem arbitrary and decontextualized when examined individually, when viewed successively and within historical context, a narrative emerges that offers an explanation for why such views are upheld.

 Trustees of Dartmouth College v.
 Woodward, 1819

-In 1816, the New Hampshire state legislature passed a bill intended to turn privately owned Dartmouth College into a publicly owned university with a Board of Trustees appointed by the governor.
+In 1816, the New Hampshire state legislature passed a bill intended to turn privately owned Dartmouth College into a publicly owned university with a board of trustees appointed by the governor.
 The board filed a suit challenging the constitutionality of the legislation.
 The suit alleged that the college enjoyed the right to contract and the government changing that contract was not allowed.
 Chief Justice John Marshall delivered the majority opinion and affirmed that the right to contract exists between owners of private property rather than between a government and its citizens.
-The case was the first case in US history that asked fundamental questions about corporate entities and the protections they enjoy; it also was a precedent-setting case in extending "individual rights" to corporations.
+The case was the first in US history to raise fundamental questions about corporate entities and the protections they enjoy.
+It also set a precedent by extending "individual rights" to corporations.